Helen Spitzer Tichauer: United Nations projects, and life with Erwin Tichauer

-The Tichauers participated in United Nation's projects in Peru, Bolivia and Indonesia.
+The Tichauers participated in United Nations' projects in Peru, Bolivia and Indonesia.
 According to The New York Times "Throughout their travels, Ms. Tichauer continued to learn new languages and use her design skills to help populations in need, particularly pregnant women and new mothers."
 The Tichauers never had children.

 Erwin Tichauer was an academic, a professor of bio-engineering, at the University of New South Wales, and New York University.
 Tichauer lived with him until his death in 1996.

 History professor Konrad Kwiet, who had survived World War 2 as a child, said Tichauer served as a mother-figure for him, and phoned her once a week, after she left Sydney.

 Relationship with David Wisnia

 Wisnia's first job, at Auschwitz, was to retrieve the bodies of captives who committed suicide by electrocuting themselves by throwing themselves at the camp's electrified fences.
 Guards who learned he was a skilled singer started calling upon him to sing to them, and he was later transferred to work as a bathroom attendant in the sauna operated for the guard force.

 Tichauer met him there, and was able to use her position of trust to arrange privacy for their liaisons.
 The pair agreed to try and meet, if they should both survive the war.

 Wisnia did not tell his children and grandchildren he had a lover, while in Auschwitz, and Tichauer did not tell her biographers.
 The New York Times described Wisnia and Tichauer having a final meeting, near the end of her life.
-Wisnia was able to ask her whether she had used her position of trust to help him survive the death camp, and she confirmed that she had been able to prevent him being shipped to an extermination camp on five separate occasions.
+Wisnia was able to ask her whether she had used her position of trust to help him survive the death camp, and she confirmed that she had been able to prevent him being shipped to an extermination camp on five occasions.